Beautiful teeth smiling at camera

 Benefits & Advantages of Bonding

-Dental bonding is popular for a number or reasons.
+Dental bonding is popular for a number of reasons.
 First and foremost, it leaves your natural tooth if it is healthy.
-Other than the slight roughing up of the enamel to help the material adhere no more of your original tooth is removed like the process involved with veneers or crowns.
+Other than the slight roughing up of the enamel to help the material adhere, no more of your original tooth is removed, like the process involved with veneers or crowns.
 Even though veneers are far more permanent in nature, you must remove some of your original tooth to allow the veneer to cover it.

-Depending on the number of teeth you wish to repair it is conceivable that you can have the dental bonding done in one visit.
-With only 30 to 60 minutes per tooth it is easy and pain-free.
+Depending on the number of teeth you wish to repair, it is conceivable that you can have the dental bonding done in one visit.
+With only 30 to 60 minutes per tooth, it is easy and pain-free.
 No anesthesia is necessary to have dental bonding, even if it is covering exposed roots.
-This is a nice feature to anyone that experiences any anxiety when visiting the dental office.
+This is a nice feature for anyone who experiences any anxiety when visiting the dental office.
 Dental bonding is reasonably inexpensive and might possibly be covered by your dental insurance if there is a health benefit involved.
 The material is available in so many shades that by applying it to a tooth, or several teeth, you can and will see a dramatic improvement in your smile.
-Again, you can fill in annoying space between teeth by making those two teeth ever so wider.
+Again, you can fill in the annoying space between teeth by making those two teeth ever so wider.
 You can change the color.
 You can finish off the tops of the teeth, correcting small chips, so your bite pattern looks even.
-Cracked or chipped teeth can be more susceptible to harboring bacteria leading to infection and bigger problems.
-With dental bonding that tooth can actually strengthen the tooth overall as well.
+Cracked or chipped teeth can be more susceptible to harboring bacteria, leading to infection and bigger problems.
+With dental bonding, the tooth can actually strengthen itself overall as well.
 All of these are easily attainable with your dentist and dental bonding.
-Once the dental bonding is completed it can be touched up at any future visits.
+Once the dental bonding is completed, it can be touched up at any future visits.

 Taking Care of Your Teeth